derivativeoflog7/DS_deyellower/README.md

 Both of these features are experimental, as the effectiveness of the cycling colors and/or lower backlight levels in different circumstances have to be tested and validated.

 ## Test mode
-A test mode is present to manually change the backlight level and turn the screens on or off.
+A test mode is present that allows manually change the backlight level and turn the screens on or off.
 **This test mode is not meant as a replacement for the normal deyellowing process.
 Avoid rapidly and/or repeatedly turning the screens on and off, and leaving them on for long periods of time.
 I'm not responsible for damage caused by the misuse of this mode.**
 To access this mode, press L+R+left+Y+Select on the main menu.
 Hold L and press up to turn the top screen backlight on, or down to turn it off; hold R for the bottom screen instead (calls [`powerOn`/`powerOff`](https://blocksds.skylyrac.net/libnds/system_8h.html#a033c884f09d843121781af8bc212f8ce) with argument [`PM_BACKLIGHT_TOP`/`PM_BACKLIGHT_BOTTOM`]([`powerOn`/`powerOff`](https://blocksds.skylyrac.net/libnds/system_8h.html#a033c884f09d843121781af8bc212f8ce)\).